The Human Protein Atlas

 The Human Protein Atlas is a Swedish-based program initiated in 2003 with the aim to map all the human proteins in cells, tissues, and organs using an integration of various omics technologies, including antibody-based imaging, mass spectrometry-based proteomics, transcriptomics, and systems biology.
 All the data in the knowledge resource is open access to allow scientists both in academia and industry to freely access the data for exploration of the human proteome.

-The Human Protein Atlas consists of twelve separate sections, each focusing on a particular aspect of the genome-wide analysis of the human proteins:
+The Human Protein Atlas consists of eight separate resources, each focusing on a particular aspect of the genome-wide analysis of the human proteins:

-• The Tissue section, showing the distribution of the proteins across all major tissues and organs in the human body
+• The Tissue resource, showing the distribution of the proteins across all major tissues and organs in the human body

-• The Brain section, exploring the distribution of proteins in various regions of the mammalian brain
+• The Brain resource, exploring the distribution of proteins in various regions of the mammalian brain

-• The Pathology section, showing the impact of protein levels for the survival of patients with cancer
+• The Cancer resource, showing the impact of protein levels for the survival of patients with cancer

-• The Cell Line section, showing expression of protein-coding genes in human cell lines
+• The Cell line resource, showing expression of protein-coding genes in human cancer cell lines

-• The Interaction section, exploring the expression and features of protein-coding genes in the context of protein-protein and metabolic interaction networks
+• The Structure & Interaction resource, showing predicted 3D structures and exploring protein-coding genes in the context of protein-protein and metabolic interaction networks.

-The Human Protein Atlas program has already contributed to several thousands of publications in the field of human biology and disease and it is selected by the organization ELIXIR (www.elixir-europe.org) as a European core resource due to its fundamental importance for a wider life science community.
+The Human Protein Atlas program has already contributed to several thousands of publications in the field of human biology and disease and is selected by the organization ELIXIR as a European core resource due to its fundamental importance for a wider life science community.
+In addition the Human Protein Atlas has been appointed Global Core Biodata Resource (GCBR) by the Global Biodata Coalition.
 The Human Protein Atlas consortium is mainly funded by the Knut and Alice Wallenberg Foundation.

 The full publication list is available here.